Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 Architects help ensure that important decisions are informed, coherent, and connected across the enterprise.

-## Architecture Should Design the Decision System
+## Architecture Should Shape the Decision Environment

 Architecture is more than designing systems.